jbx-protocol/juice-contracts-v3/scripts/README.md

 ## Extension deployment

-Platform extension developed by DAOLABS expand core functionality and provide convenience features.
+Platform extensions developed by DAOLABS expand core functionality and provide convenience features.
 Like the core scripts this would be run via hardhat as follows.

 ```bash
 npx hardhat run scripts/platform/DaiTreasuryDelegate.ts --network goerli